toya-xo/InventorySwap/README.md

 To stop the current InventorySwap use "/swap-stop"

 ## Config.yml
-- You can change messages in there if you want the message to be changed.
+- You can change messages there.

 ## Perms